cbteeple/docs/docs/robot/april-tags.md

 	- Printable grids are also generated according to your settings.
 7. Print grids. _**When printing the grid pdfs, be sure to turn off "auto-scaling" and "document scaling" everywhere in the print dialog to ensure all the tags come out the correct real-world size.**_

-### PDFs for the standard "tag36h11" tags
+### Result: PDFs for the standard tags
-Since I use the "tag36h11" often, I have already generated sets of printable tags in PDF form at various useful dimensions.
+Since I use the "tag36h11" variant often, I have already generated sets of printable tags in PDF form at various useful dimensions.

 [<i class="fas fa-file-pdf"></i> 30 mm Side Length]( {{ "assets/files/tag36h11_30mm.pdf" | absolute_url }} ){: .btn .btn-primary .fs-5}
 [<i class="fas fa-file-pdf"></i> 60 mm Side Length]( {{ "assets/files/tag36h11_60mm.pdf" | absolute_url }} ){: .btn .btn-primary .fs-5}